SvenMichaelKlose/tunix/BLOG.md

 Even a most-simple compiler will work wonders on 6502-based systems, where the editor is unusable and loading it is taking over six minutes.
 It would be of help if just the control flow would be compiled, so all code would be in a single array to jump around in.

+So there's a new plan:

+[x] Make \*MACROS\* an associative list.
+[x] Expand ?, AND, OR.
+[@] Expand BLOCK, RETURN, GO.
+[ ] Inline function expressions.
+[ ] Bytecode assembler.

+Changing the macro list and starting the compiler macro expansion was easy.
+BLOCK could use a nap before.
+Inlinined expressions will call new %PUSHARGS and %POPARGS to save and restore argument symbol values.
+The bytecode assembler will just have to translate labels into offsets and create a list containing the bytecodes.

+Enough trouble for the weekend.
+The bytecode interpreter can be embedded into eval0() – but native code could also be generated (probably taking too much memory).

 # 2024-09-10